thu-coai/UNION/README.md

 # UNION

 Automatic Evaluation Metric described in the paper [UNION: An Unreferenced Metric for Evaluating Open-ended Story Generation](https://arxiv.org/abs/2009.07602) (EMNLP 2020).
+Please refer to the [paper list](https://github.com/thu-coai/PaperForONLG) for more information about open-ended language generation tasks.
+Hopefully it will help you know more about this field.

 ## Prerequisites